jimklimov/fty-sensor-gpio/README.md

 * priority (optional)
 * model (mandatory): is the part number of the GPIO sensor, use for naming the template files
-* gpx_number (mandatory): is the GPI or GPO number to which the sensor is connected to.
+* port (mandatory): is the GPI or GPO pin number to which the sensor is connected to.
 The pin number of the GPIO is then computed based on this number and the configured 'gpi_offset' and 'gpo_offset'.
 * normal_state (optional): is the status of the sensor under nominal conditions.